paulo-carvalho93/ecommerce_reactjs/README.md

   <img alt="GitHub language count" src="https://img.shields.io/github/languages/count/paulo-carvalho93/ecommerce_reactjs">
 </p>

-**eCommerce - ReactJS** is a project that uses API from ChecIO called commerce.js that help to create in an easy way your eCommerce Store and Stripe for Payments activities.
+**eCommerce - ReactJS** is a project that uses an API from ChecIO called commerce.js that helps to create in an easy way your eCommerce Store and Stripe for Payments activities.

 The idea of this mini project is just to boost my abilities with React.js and Material UI.